-eBay and other internet auction sites must not be used under any circumstances unless approved by the Director of Finance.
+eBay and other internet auction sites must not be used under any circumstances unless approved by the Finance Director.

-5.20vi Personal Monies
+5.21vi Personal Monies

 Staff making any purchases using their own money or a personal credit card will not be able to recover through expenses unless prior approval has been sought and received from their line manager.